 Click here and scroll to the bottom to learn more and watch some videos.

-Kids need to identify a whole that is more than the of it's parts.
-In a story, this means when kids read sentences or paragaphs, they are able to connect it together to form a whole understanding of the text.
+Kids need to understand that a whole is something made up of parts, and it is greater than any single part on its own.
+In a story or text, this means when kids read sentences or paragaphs, they are able to connect it together to form a whole understanding of the text.
 If students cannot identify the whole, they often only process parts of what they read or hear.

 A main idea cannot be found if only a few details have been understood.